Liz is a licensed veterinary medical technologist. She acquired a B.S. in veterinary medical technology from Lincoln

-- For the first 3 days, feed 50% of the D.E. requirement divided across 6 feedings, with 4-hour intervals between each feeding.
+- For the first three days, feed 50% of the D.E. requirement divided across six feedings, with four-hour intervals between each feeding.
 If no complications arise, the horse may be advanced further through the regimen.

 - 75% of the D.E. requirement may be given on days four and five, again over six feedings with four-hour intervals between each feeding.

 - On days 6 through 10, 100% of the D.E. requirement may be given in three feedings with eight hours.

 - After day 10, continue to feed two or three times a day, increasing the quantity offered if the horse consumes all feed that is given.
-It is not recommended to feed any grain at all until the animal’s body condition score is a 3 or above, which is usually about 2 months after initially refeeding an emaciated horse.
+It is not recommended to feed any grain at all until the animal’s body condition score is a three or above, which is usually about two months after initially refeeding an emaciated horse.

-A previously starved horse will begin to show signs of increased energy after about 2 weeks of refeeding.
+A previously starved horse will begin to show signs of increased energy after about two weeks of refeeding.
 A difference in their eyes, ears, and head movements will be noticed first.
 The eyes will become brighter and more expressive, and the ears will be more responsive to sounds around them.
 The head and tail will be held higher.
 The horse will move around more, and be more willing to interact with horses around them.
 This very thought is rewarding, however, rehabilitating a starved horse can be difficult, as many complications can occur.